 I like driving in snow but this Sunflower State Slime was nothing like that.
 Rocking back and forth to clear the rut just wasn’t going to happen.
 Instead, we just slid down into the ditch where I couldn’t even catch a patch of grass for some traction!

 Luckily, we were only a quarter-mile down from someone’s house.
-That good neighbor said we were the only ones to come down the road today and wondered how we’d fare.
+That good neighbor said we were the only ones to come down the road today and wondered how far we’d get.
 He told us the road was fine until another storm came through just two days earlier.
-That 3″ of rain re-soaked everything again.
+That 3 inches of rain re-soaked everything again.

-Once we were back on the road, our only option was to go back the way we came since it was already 2 in the afternoon.
-We also felt pretty fortunate that our situation didn’t take hours to resolve like another guy experienced just a week before.
+Once we were back on the road, our only option was to go back the way we came.
+It was already 2 in the afternoon and we needed to move on to Oklahoma.
+We also felt pretty fortunate that our situation didn’t take hours to resolve like another guy had experienced just a week before.
 I think this whole fiasco only took us 40 minutes before we were up and going again.

 We plowed through 15 miles to get this far and didn’t feel like another 7 was too much more to make this highpoint.
 However, our new friend said “the road only gets worse in these conditions with a few more challenging ups and downs ahead”.
 We couldn’t risk getting stuck again, so back to I-70 we went.
 As we traveled south on 385 to Oklahoma, I did notice County Road G as another possible way to approach this highpoint.
 That road looked pretty muddy too and no shorter than what we had just narrowly escaped.